Diassdp/Aternuscommerce_Project/README.md

 2. Move the "aternuscommerce_db" file into the "HTDOCS" directory within the XAMPP folder.

 ## Step 2: Import Database in PHPMyAdmin
+1. Create "aternuscommerce_db" inside your PHPMyAdmin Database

-1. Access PHPMyAdmin and import the "aternuscommerce_db.sql" inside the Database folder, into your database.
+2. import the "aternuscommerce_db.sql" inside the Database folder, into your database.

 ## Step 3: Open Project in Android Studio